SimonHettrick/graphing/README.md

 * So... if you have a favoured idea on the size of the title font or anything like that, change it in the ```default.csv``` file before running ```graphing.py``` for the first time.
 (If you have already completed that first run, just delete all the csvs from the ```data``` directory - except ```default.csv``` - make the change you wanted in the ```default.csv``` file and run ```graphing.py``` again.)
 * You'll notice two fiels (filename and chart_title) that exist in the generated csvs but not in the ```default.csv```.
 These parameters are created automatically by ```graphing.py```.
 * The plotting parameters in each csv are:
-   * filename: foo.csv,          # the name of the csv in the data directory, generated automatically
+   * filename: foo.csv -  the name of the csv in the data directory, generated automatically
-   * plot_type: bar,             # the type of chart, currently bar charts are the only choice
+   * plot_type: bar - the type of chart, currently bar charts are the only choice
-   * y1_axis': 'percentage',     # Name of the column you want plotted
+   * y1_axis': 'percentage' - Name of the column you want plotted
-   * y2_axis: False,             # Name of a second column you want plotted (or False, if there isn't one)
+   * y2_axis: False - Name of a second column you want plotted (or False, if there isn't one)
-   * x_title: False,             # A title for the x-axis, or False if you don't want a title
+   * x_title: False - A title for the x-axis, or False if you don't want a title
-   * x_rot: 0,                   # Rotation of x-axis tick labels (0 is horizontal)
+   * x_rot: 0 - Rotation of x-axis tick labels (0 is horizontal)
-   * x_max_len: 15,              # Max length of x-axis tick labels before they start a new line
+   * x_max_len: 15 - Max length of x-axis tick labels before they start a new line
-   * y_title: Percentage,      # Title for y axis, or use False if you don't want a title
+   * y_title: Percentage - Title for y axis, or use False if you don't want a title
-   * chart_title: This is a title,     # Chart title, or use False if you don't want a title
+   * chart_title: This is a title - Chart title, or use False if you don't want a title
-   * show_values: True,          # If True, show value on bars, if False, nothing
+   * show_values: True - If True, show value on bars, if False, nothing
+   * symbol_after_value: % - Any symbol you add here will display after the relevant value if you choose ```show_values=True```.
+Most common use is to add a % symbol.
+Put ```False``` if you don't want any symbol to appear
-   * skip_labels: False,         # If False, print all x-axis labels.
+   * skip_labels: False - If False, print all x-axis labels.
 If set to a number, print an x-tick label, then skip that number of    * labels before printing the next x-axis label.
 (Allows you to deal with having too many x-tick labels to show neatly).
-   * bottom_size: 0.15,          # Fraction of chart dedicated to x-axis tick labels (must be in range 0 - 1)
+   * bottom_size: 0.15 - Fraction of chart dedicated to x-axis tick labels (must be in range 0 - 1)
-   * title_font_size: 24,        # Size of title font
+   * title_font_size: 24 - Size of title font
-   * axis_font_size: 14,         # Size of axis fonts
+   * axis_font_size: 14 - Size of axis fonts
-   * value_font_size: 20         # Size of value label font
+   * value_font_size: 20 - Size of value label font

 ### Create charts